 Step 6: Save

-Completing all the steps above, it is time to save the image.
+After completing all the steps above, it is time to save the image.
 Save as a PSD (Photoshop Document) format so that you may modify it later.
 The format keeps all the method history for you.
 Also, there are other formats you can save.
 One of the most popular and support-friendly formats is JPEG.
 You can decrease image size and use it for the web as well.

 The Color Key Photoshop, AKA the color-changing capability of Photoshop, provides remarkable changes to images.
 The operation changes to the theme or creates a complementary visual presentation.
 You can set a solid-colored background with the specific tone you need.
 Same for the replacement background, that is really a great thing to use.